 At the Law Offices of Lauren E. Scardella, I am a Robbinsville DWI lawyer who has successfully defended hundreds of clients who were arrested under suspicion of driving under the influence of alcohol or drugs.
 My previous experience working for the Mercer County Prosecutor’s Office has taught me to think outside the box in crafting defense strategies that are specifically tailored to each client’s circumstances.
 If you have been arrested for a DWI or DUI offense in South Jersey, contact my office today so that I can put my skills to work for you.

 DWI Charges in Mercer County, NJ

 Lauren Scardella handles DWI defense throughout South Jersey.
 She has successfully represented clients in all types of DWI cases, including the following:

 Hamilton DWI defense attorney Lauren Scardella is also prepared to answer any question you might have about:

 Consequences of DWI/DUI Conviction in New Jersey

 Under N.J.S.A.
 39:4-50, it is illegal to operate a motor vehicle with a blood alcohol content (BAC) that equals or exceeds 0.08%.
 The penalties for a DWI or DUI offense increase along with the driver’s BAC, and the penalties also depend upon whether the individual was driving while under the influence of drugs, as follows:

-- First Offense DWI: If the driver’s BAC was between 0.08% and .010%, he or she can face jail time of up to 30 days, in addition to a 90-day license suspension, installation of an ignition interlock device, and various fines and fees.
+- First Offense DWI: If the driver’s BAC was between 0.08% and .010%, he or she can face jail time of up to 30 days, in addition to a 30-day license suspension, installation of an ignition interlock device, and various fines and fees.
 If the driver’s BAC was 0.10% or higher, or if drugs were involved, his or her license can be suspended for between seven (7) months and one year, monetary fines increase, and an ignition interlock device will be placed in the individual’s car for between six (6) months and one year if his or her BAC was 0.15% or higher.
 First offenders are also required to pay a $3,000 surcharge.